Lachesis stenophrys

+Etymology and taxonomy

 The specific name, stenophrys, is derived from the Greek words stenos, meaning "narrow", and ophrys, meaning "brow" or "eyebrow".
-No subspecies are currently recognized.
-Campbell and Lamar (2004) also recognized Lachesis acrochorda (García, 1896), which McDiarmid et al. (1999) treated as a synonym of L. stenophrys.
-The Reptile Database follows the former position.
+There are no subspecies that are recognized as being valid.
+Campbell and Lamar (2004) also recognized Lachesis acrochorda (García, 1896) as a valid species, which McDiarmid et al. (1999) had treated as a synonym of L. stenophrys.
+The Reptile Database follows the position of Campbell and Lamar.

 Description

-Adults commonly grow to more than 200 cm (6 feet 6¾ inches) and may exceed 330 cm (10 feet 10 inches) in total length.
+Adults of L. stenophrys commonly grow to more than 200 cm (6 feet 6¾ inches) and may exceed 330 cm (10 feet 10 inches) in total length (including tail).
 Ditmars (1910) reported a specimen from Costa Rica that was 11 feet 4 inches (349 cm).
 Many accounts exist of much larger specimens, but these are poorly documented.
 Solórzano (2004) cites historical records that put the maximum length at 360 cm (11 feet 9¾ inches).

 It has a broadly rounded head and a snout that is not elevated.
 Typically, the species has a pronounced middorsal ridge that is most distinct on the last quarter of the body.

 The color pattern is darker than that of L. muta.

+Geographic range

-Geographic rangeL. stenophrys is found in Central America in the Atlantic lowlands of southern Nicaragua, Costa Rica and Panama, as well as the Pacific lowlands of central and eastern Panama.
+L. stenophrys is found in Central America in the Atlantic lowlands of southern Nicaragua, Costa Rica and Panama, as well as the Pacific lowlands of central and eastern Panama.
 The type locality given is "Sipurio" (Limón Province, Costa Rica).

 Habitat

-It occurs in tropical rainforest and lower montane wet forest where annual precipitation averages 2,000-4,000 mm, which is heavy to extremely heavy rainfall.
+L. stenophrys occurs in tropical rainforest and lower montane wet forest where annual precipitation averages 2,000-4,000 mm (79–157 inches), which is heavy to extremely heavy rainfall.
 In the drier areas of Nicaragua, it can be found in gallery forests as well as forests that are seasonally dry, but then never far from sources of water.
 This species is hardly ever encountered outside of old growth forest.
+It is found at altitudes from sea level to 1,100 m.

+Behavior

+L. stenophrys is terrestrial and nocturnal.

+Diet

+L. stenophrys preys predominately upon spiny rats and other small rodents.